florianhartig/LearningBayes/CommentedCode/02-Samplers/MCMC/Metropolis.md

 * Choosing a new parameter value close to the old value based on some probability density that is called the proposal function

-*Jumping to this new point with a probability p(new)/p(old), where p is the target function, and p>1 means jumping as well
+*Jumping to this new point with a probability p(new)/p(old), where p is the target function, and p>1 means jumping as well.

-It’s fun to think about why that works, but for the moment I can assure you it does – when we run this algorithm, distribution of the parameters it visits converges to the target distribution p.
+It requires a bit of mathematics to prove that this works, but for the moment I can assure you it does – when we run this algorithm, distribution of the parameters it visits converges to the target distribution p.

 So, let’s get this in R: